Algorithms for Biomolecular Networks

 In this course, we will first give a brief overview of molecular biology, the advent of high-throughput measurement techniques and large databases containing biological knowledge, and the importance of networks to model all this.
 We will highlight a number of peculiar features of biological networks.
 Next, a number of basic network models (linear, Boolean, Bayesian) will be discussed, as well as methods of inferring these from observed measurement data.
-A number of alternative network models more suited for high-level simulation of cellular behaviour will also be introduced.
-Building on the network inference methods, a number of ways of integrating various data sources and databases to refine biological networks will be discussed, with specific attention to the use of sequence information to refine interaction and transcription regulation networks.
+A number of alternative network models more suited for high-level simulation of cellular behaviour ("executable models") will also be introduced.
+Building on the network inference methods, a number of ways of integrating various data sources and databases to refine biological networks will be discussed, with specific attention to the use of transcriptomics, transcription factor and pathway information.
 Finally, we will discuss how these networks can be exploited in various settings: clustering, to derive biologically relevant subnetworks (e.g. protein complexes, regulatory modules) and classification, using networks or network neighbourhoods as features in machine learning applications.

 In preparation for the course, please read the following primers on

 Not all topics discussed in these primers will be used extensively in the course, but if you find yourself severely lacking in a certain area it may be wise to look up additional texts.

 After the course, for an additional 1.5 EC you can write a short research proposal (e.g. for an MSc student) on the application of one or more of the algorithms discussed during the course to a problem you encounter in your own research.
 The proposal should clearly state the background, the motivation, the problem statement and a proposed solution.
 Most importantly, it should be realistic, i.e. not require many years of work, large investments or magic to finish.
 You can discuss your idea for the proposal with the lecturers during the course.
 An example proposal (by Peter van Nes) and a set of guidelines are available for download.